Benjamin T. Brockman: Accounts of the battle

-The outnumbered Confederates eventually fell back to a new line, and the battle of May 12 ended. but the fight for the Bloody Angle stood out in sharp contrast from other battles.
-Its terrible slaughter seemed to signal a shift in each side's perception of this war.
-Never again would Lee have the strength to lead his men north; now, he fought to survive.
-Grant, too, left here with a clearer, albeit brutal, image of the future.
-No matter what the cost, he would fight Lee's army until he destroyed it.
+The Confederates eventually fell back to a new line, and the battle of May 12 ended, but the fight for the "Bloody Angle" would stand out in sharp contrast from other battles.
+Its bloodshed seemed to signal a shift in each side's perception of this war.
+Lee would no longer lead his men north, and instead would stay on the defensive.

 After he was wounded, he wrote his sister, Mrs. Harris, wife of Dr. Harris of Rutherford, North Carolina, the following letter: